-At the federal level, the FDC Act requires certain wholesalers to provide a drug pedigree for each wholesale distribution of prescription drugs which includes an identifying statement that records the chain of ownership of a prescription drug.
-Currently, the United States Food and Drug Administration, in the exercise of its enforcement discretion, requires these wholesalers to maintain drug pedigrees that include transaction dates, names and addresses regarding transactions going back to either the manufacturer or the last authorized distributor of record that handled the drugs.
+Until the pedigree provisions of the Drug Quality and Security Act begin to take effect in January 2015, current federal law in this area continues to be effective and preempts state law.
+The FDC Act currently requires certain wholesalers to provide a drug pedigree for each wholesale distribution of prescription drugs, which pedigree must include an identifying statement that records the chain of ownership of a prescription drug.
+Currently, the FDA, in the exercise of its enforcement discretion, requires these wholesalers to maintain drug pedigrees that include transaction dates, names and addresses regarding transactions going back to either the manufacturer or the last authorized distributor of record that handled the drugs.

-The FDC Act also requires the United States Food and Drug Administration to establish standards and identify and validate effective technologies for the purpose of securing the pharmaceutical supply chain against counterfeit drugs.
-These standards include any track and trace or authentication technologies, such as RFID and other technologies.
-The United States Food and Drug Administration has continued to develop its policies in this area, such as issuing a Final Guidance in 2010 regarding standardized numerical identification for prescription drug packages, and issuing a proposed rule in July 2012 for a unique medical device identification system.
+The FDC Act also requires the FDA to establish standards and identify and validate effective technologies for the purpose of securing the pharmaceutical supply chain against counterfeit drugs.
+These standards include any track and trace or authentication technologies, such as radio frequency identification, or RFID, and other technologies.
+The FDA has continued to develop its policies in this area, such as issuing a Final Guidance in 2010 regarding standardized numerical identification for prescription drug packages, and issuing a final rule in September 2013 for a unique medical device identification system to be phased in over seven years, that will require most medical devices distributed in the United States to carry a unique device identifier.
+The newly enacted Drug Quality and Security Act and its forthcoming implementing regulations may affect previously issued FDA guidance regarding standardized numerical identifiers.